madjugglers/pattern-book/01_maj_pattern_book.md

 Occasionally we invoke passing site swaps to describe patterns.
 For example, 7 club 2-count would be 4p 3 | 3 4p (2<sup>nd</sup> juggler starts with left
 hand).
-There are a number of different site swap notations out there for passing.  *we're not experts in this...cite out*
-We use whatever seems to make sense to us at the moment and make no guarantee of consistency.
+There are a number of different site swap notations out there for passing.  *we're not experts in this...cite out, e.g. to Will Murray's page* We use whatever seems to make sense to us at the moment and make no guarantee of consistency.

-## Secret Juggling Code Words (Glossary)
+## Secret Juggling Code Words and Phrases (Glossary)

 * **Bernardos**.
 Unecessary solo juggling tricks performed while other jugglers are trying to start a pattern.
 Named after Paul Bernardo, an expert of the craft.
 * **Canadian catch**.
 An impressive catch that would have been difficult for most mortal jugglers to achieve.
 * **carriage return**.
-A style of feeding where the feeder returns to the first feedee in the line after passing in sequence to all feedees.
+A style of feeding where the feeder returns to the first feedee in the line after passing in sequence to all feedees. (also called typewriter)
 * **chalant**.
 To drop a perfectly fine pass due to lack of focus.
 The opposite of nonchalant.
 * **chocolate bar**.
-  pass--pass--self--self.
+  pass--pass--self--self; a $4/2$-count.
 By convention, this starts with the right-hand pass.
 * **cross**.
 A left-to-left or right-to-right pass.
 * **cycle**.
 The  amount of juggling after which the pattern repeats.
 * **Doc Blanchard/Glenn Davis**.
 Mr. Inside/Mr. Outside.
-* **double 3-count**.  pass-pass-self: Academics insist that this is a  3/2 count not 2/3 count.
+* **double 3-count**.  pass-pass-self: Academics insist that this is a  3/2-count not 2/3-count.
 * **encroachment**.
 Premature lane-crossing between two passing jugglers.
 Usually entails a 5-yard penalty.
 * **everies**.
 2-count